What does an Addiction Counselor in Nebraska do? What is Their Job Role?

 - Multicultural counseling

-Prospective counselors must also complete an additional 15 hours of ethics training.
+Prospective substance abuse counselors must also complete an additional 15 hours of ethics training.

 Several universities in Nebraska have submitted their courses to be pre-approved by the DHHS.
 The DHHS website contains a list of approved classes to cover the LDAC education requirements.